vrothberg/vgrep/README.md

  - Regex selectors were broken and have been removed for now.
 As vgrep pipes its output to `less`, there are various alternatives to further search in and navigate through the output.
  - The versioning scheme changed from the Ubuntu-like versioning of ``month.year-patch`` to semantic versioning of ``major.minor.patch``.
 Please refer to http://semver.org/ to read about the benefits of this versioning scheme.

 There are two main reasons for having ported vgrep from Python to golang.
 First, although the previous code base was Python on steroids, the language has certain performance penalties that became a bottleneck when operating on large amounts of data; the implementation in golang is several factors faster and easier to maintain.
-Second, althouth there are valid arguments to use even more performant programming languages than golang, such as C, C++ or Rust, but C and C++ are hard to maintain dinosaurs and I simply prefer golang over Rust.
+Second, although there are valid arguments to use even more performant programming languages than golang, such as C, C++ or Rust, but C and C++ are hard to maintain dinosaurs and I simply prefer golang over Rust.

 Please open an issue in case you experience any troubles after upgrading to the golang version.